lancerkind/webapp-devops-aws/Readme.md

 - `TF_LOCK_TABLE` = terraform-locks

 XXX> stopped here: next steps
-Add the additional secrets,
+~~Add the additional secrets,
-change the gitactions to do the below.
+change the gitactions to do the below.~~
+- testing manual workflow dispatch
+- I need to udpate the policy for the role used as I have made changes.

 XXXX

 In the workflow step that runs `terraform init`, pass the same backend flags: